 Aesop’s Fables, also known as Aesopica, is a collection of fables with diverse origins, stories descended to modern times through a number of sources that continue to be reinterpreted in different verbal registers and in artistic media.
 The fables were mostly addressed to adults and they covered religious, social and political themes.
 Originally belonging to oral tradition, Aesop’s Fables were not collected for some three centuries after Aesop’s death.

-What makes Aesop’s Fables so interesting, besides their content, is that new stories are still being added to the Aesop corpus to this day and this may be one of the main reasons why Geta Brătescu finds so much inspiration in them.
+What makes Aesop’s Fables so interesting, besides their content, is that fresh stories are still being added to the Aesop corpus to this day and this may be one of the main reasons why Geta Brătescu finds so much inspiration in them.
 She is in love with Aesop’s timelessness, ability to adapt, usage of humor for noble causes and his overall readiness to experiment.

-The upcoming show will be a must-see for one more reason besides the fact it will be the first New York solo presentation devoted to Geta Brătescu.
+The upcoming show will be a must-see for one more reason besides the fact it will be the first NYC solo presentation devoted to Geta Brătescu.
 It will be her biggest and most devotedly covered retrospective to date, an exhibition that will excellently build on the success Brătescu had at the La Biennale di Venezia 2017.

 Featured images: Geta Brătescu – Magnetii in Oras (Magnets in the City) (detail), 1974, Photographic montage, Photo by Mihai Brătescu; Esop (Aesop) (two details), 1967, Series of 10 lithographs, grey ink on paper, Photos by Ștefan Sava; Linia (The Line) (still), 2014, HD video, 14:50 min; Liniile și cercul / The lines and the circle (detail), 2012, Series of 7 collage and drawing on paper, Photo by Ștefan Sava.
 All images © Geta Brătescu; Courtesy the artist and Hauser & Wirth.